Open-Acidification/Open-Acidification.github.io/_docs/03-device-assembly.md

 * 8x M4 Press-Fit nuts
 * At least 1 M4 bolt
 * 3D printed housing skirt
-* Either 3D printed faceplace or backplate
+* Either 3D printed faceplate or backplate

 Place one of the push nuts into the holes in the corners of housing skirt.
 It will likely not be possible to sink the push nut into the hole by pushing alone.
 ![Initial placement of push nut](/assets/images/pushnut_placement.jpg)